Halloween Recipes – How to Bake Pumpkin Seeds

 Skillet Toasting – Toast your pumpkin seeds on a skillet or frying pan.

-Kids should not attempt to cook much of anything in hot oil or butter.
-This is a recipe for the experienced stove top chef.
+Kids should not attempt to cook pumpkin seeds or much of anything else in hot oil or butter.
+This is a recipe for the experienced stovetop chef or at the least, a parent or other responsible adult.

 - When the oil is hot or the butter is melted, add your prepped pumpkin seeds.